meltano/meltano/docs/src/_guide/existing-dbt-project.md

 meltano add transformer dbt-postgres
 ```

-Next configure your transformer to include database names, connection credentials, etc. see the [transform data guide](https://docs.meltano.com/guide/transformation#install-dbt) for more details.
+Next configure your transformer to include database names, connection credentials, etc.
+See the [transform data guide](https://docs.meltano.com/guide/transformation#install-dbt) for more details.
-Or use the interactive config flag to follow prompts.
+Or use the [interactive config flag](/reference/command-line-interface#how-to-use-interactive-config) to follow prompts.

 ```
 meltano config dbt-snowflake set --interactive